How Should A Bike Helmet Fit [Better Guideline]

 Chin Straps Should be Secured

-One of the most important aspects that should be considered when fitting a bicycle helmet is the secured attachment of the neck strap.
+One of the most important aspects to consider when fitting a bicycle helmet is the secure attachment of the neck strap.
 The chin strap needs to be adjusted to guarantee a comfortable fit beneath the chin.
-It must be snug and suitable to stop the helmet from shifting and sliding while riding, but not too tight that it causes discomfort or reduces the ability to breathe.

 1. Proper Bike Helmet Fit